4. Examination Conventions

 Special Circumstances

-Applicable only to students starting Part Two prior to September 2024 (i.e. operation of the 2% Window of opportunity)
+Applicable to students who started BEFORE September 2024 (i.e. operation of the 2% Window of opportunity)

 3. Students whose cascade average falls within 2% of any borderline MAY be raised, on the recommendation of the Examining Board, to the higher class if their performance in Part Two has been affected by illness or other compassionate grounds (for example, personal or family circumstances) which have not already been taken into account when individual module marks were confirmed.